permitio/permit-mongodb-secure-rag/README.md

 - Docker & Docker Compose installed on your machine
 - Python 3.11+ (recommended for running manual scripts, e.g., setup_users.py)

-> You can check your version with python3 --version or install Python from python.org
+> You can check your version with `python3 --version` or install Python from [Python Official Website](https://www.python.org/)

 ### 1. Set Up Vector Search in MongoDB Atlas